jeremy-jarvis/pico-8/README.md

 5. Within PICO-8, load a cart like this: `load platformer.p8`.
 6. Within PICO-8, run the cart using: `run`

+## Keyboard Controls

+My carts generally use the arrow keys for movement and the 'x' key for action.

 ## For More Info

 See the [PICO-8 User Manual](https://www.lexaloffle.com/dl/docs/pico-8_manual.html).